Nijushiho - Twenty Four Steps

-The name Nijushiho originally came from then number of foot movements contained in the kata, 54.
-This is the only Shotokan kata in which haishu-uke (back hand block) is used.
-It is very important that the student not be confused regarding this technique by mistaking it for any of the other pressing, or gabbing techniques that they have learnt in previous katas.
-The flow of Nijushiho should be very smooth and the student must make every effort not to make the kata appear jerky and uneven.
-Master Funakoshi took Masatoshi Nakayama to Kenwa Mabuni the Founder of Shito Ryu and told him to learn two katas from Sensei Mabuni, one of those katas was Nijushiho the other kata was Gojushiho which is how these two katas came into the Shotokan system.
-This kata introduces several new techniques such as chudan-osae-uke (middle level pressing block), chudan-mae-empi-uchi (middle level forward elbow strike), as previously mentioned haishu-uke (back hand block) and awase-zuki (upper level and lower level punch).
+The flow of Nijushiho should be very smooth, and the student must make every effort not to make the kata appear jerky and uneven.
+Master Funakoshi took Master Masatoshi Nakayama to Master Kenwa Mabuni, Founder of Shito Ryu to learn two katas, one of those katas was Nijushiho, the other kata was Gojushiho.
+Which is how these two katas came into the Shotokan system.
+This kata introduces several new techniques such as, chudan-mae-empi-uchi (middle level forward elbow strike), and awase-zuki (upper level and lower level punch).

 There are two kiai points in Nijushiho.
 The first one occurs on the jodan-kensei (upper level palm feint).
 The second one occurs on the second to last movement of the kata, a combination awase-zuki (upper level and lower level punch) that is performed in sanchin-dachi (hour glass stance).